 Drilling Down Into the “Trip-Tic”

 (Yes.
-That's a reference to the old flippable AAA maps you would get in the 80’s and 90’s.)
+That references the old flippable AAA maps you would get in the 80’s and 90’s.)

 Ok, let’s get into some detail on our 6 steps.
 Despite all my moaning above, you don't have to get super crazy on this planning.
 You can make a lot of educated guesses.
 Life is long, so you will have plenty of time to adjust.